Mukai lifting of self-dual points in $\mathbb{P}^6$: A primer of self-dual points

 We consider the problem of parametrizing the space of self-dual points by means of suitable normal forms. \Cref{lem:selfdual_characterization}(iii) suggests a normal form using orthogonal matrices over $\K$

 \begin{theorem}[Orthogonal normal form] Let $\Gamma = [\gamma_1,\dots,\gamma_{2n}] \subseteq \PP(\K^n)$ be an ordered set of $2n$ points with $\gamma_1,\dots,\gamma_n$ linearly independent.
-Then the following hold: \begin{enumerate} \item $\Gamma$ is self-dual if and only if there exists a matrix $A \in \PGL(n)$ such that, after rescaling the columns of $\Gamma$, we have $A\cdot\Gamma = [\Id_n | P]$ for some $P \in \SO(n,\K)$. \item Moreover, the orthogonal matrix $P$ is unique up to multiplying the columns with $\varepsilon \in \{\pm1\}^n$ such that $\prod_i \varepsilon_i = 1$. \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate}[wide] \item If $A\cdot\Gamma = [\Id_n | P]$, then $\Gamma$ is self-dual by \Cref{lem:selfdual_characterization}(iii), for the converse we provide a construction of $A$ and $P$.
+Then the following hold: \begin{enumerate} \item $\Gamma$ is self-dual if and only if there exists a matrix $A \in \PGL(n)$ such that, after rescaling the columns of $\Gamma$, we have $A\cdot\Gamma = [\Id_n | P]$ for some $P \in \SO(n)$. \item Moreover, the orthogonal matrix $P$ is unique up to multiplying the columns with $\varepsilon \in \{\pm1\}^n$ such that $\prod_i \varepsilon_i = 1$. \end{enumerate} \end{theorem} \begin{proof} \begin{enumerate}[wide] \item If $A\cdot\Gamma = [\Id_n | P]$, then $\Gamma$ is self-dual by \Cref{lem:selfdual_characterization}(iii), for the converse we provide a construction of $A$ and $P$.
 By \Cref{lem:selfdual_characterization}(ii) there exists an invertible diagonal matrix $\Lambda={\rm diag}(\lambda_1,\dots,\lambda_{2n})$ such that $\Gamma\cdot \Lambda \cdot \Gamma^\transpose = 0$.
 Rescaling the columns, \ie multiplying $\Gamma$ on the right with $\diag(\sqrt{\lambda_1},\dots,\sqrt{\lambda_n},\sqrt{-\lambda_{n+1}},\cdots,\sqrt{-\lambda_{2n}})$, we can assume that $\Lambda = \Id_n \oplus -\Id_n$.
 Since the first $n$ points of $\Gamma=[\Gamma_1|\Gamma_2]$ are linearly independent, the matrix $A:=\Gamma_1$ is invertible and $A^{-1}\cdot\Gamma=[\Id_n|P]$ is self-dual with respect the same diagonal matrix as $\Gamma$.
 Then

 which shows that $P$ is an orthogonal matrix.
-If $P$ has determinant $-1$, we can rescale the last column of $\Gamma$ and $P$ to obtain a special orthogonal matrix. \item The orthogonal matrix $P$ only depends on the choice of the square root of unity in the rescaling with $\sqrt{\pm \lambda_i}$, unique up to sign. \qedhere \end{enumerate} \end{proof}
+If $P$ has determinant $-1$, we can rescale the last column of $\Gamma$ and $P$ to obtain a special orthogonal matrix. \item The orthogonal matrix $P$ only depends on the choice of the square roots in the rescaling with $\operatorname{diag}(\sqrt{\lambda_1},\dots,\sqrt{-\lambda_{2n}})$, and hence is unique up to signs. \qedhere \end{enumerate} \end{proof}